Chapter 6

 Rebekah is consumed with destroying the erroneous bus tickets in her hands and methodically distributing the torn pieces to the rest of Section B for disposal.
 Shortly afterward they take excursions in opposing directions to distribute the incriminating bits in trash cans, storm drains, and other places unlikely to attract much attention.

-“Tell him it’s a Little China situation,” he stresses as he prepares to hang up the rarely-used satellite handset.
-He pushes its red button, looks up at Section B, and indicates his uncertainty with a shrug.
-Similar gestures are echoed in response and with nothing else to contribute the Section sit in the rays of the setting sun, watching gilded fire shimmer on the surface of the ocean.
+“Tell him it’s a Little China situation,” stresses Dominic as he prepares to hang up the rarely-used satellite handset.
+Disconnecting, he looks up at Section B and indicates his uncertainty with a shrug.
+Similar gestures are echoed in response and with nothing else to contribute, the Section sit in the rays of the setting sun watching gilded fire shimmer on the surface of the water.

 “Anyone else starving?” asks Elvis, holding his hand over his stomach, a mild grimace animating his face.